1993xuge/test/README.md

 # test
-the first time to create a repository
+the first time to a repository

 change read me file